Abdominoplasty Wound and Scar Care Especially For Dr Di Saia's Patients:

 "How about the pain after tummy tuck?
 I am a chicken."

 The really large cases are best served with an overnight stay in the hospital for better pain control.
 Most patients are on oral narcotic pain medication for a few weeks.
-During the last year, we have added the use of an implantable pain pump to ease the discomfort for the first few days.
+During the last five years, we have added the use of implantable pain pumps to ease the discomfort for the first few days.
 This has virtually eliminated our need to hospitalize patients.
 We do keep patients overnight with a nurse for moderate and larger cases to offer leg vein clot prophylaxis and to support the recovery from anesthesia.

-After a few days to weeks, the pain tends to be worse (more of an ache really) in the morning and evening.
-Individual pain tolerance has alot to do with how pain might be appreciated in your particular case.
+After a few days to weeks, the pain tends to be a little worse (more of an ache really) in the morning and evening.
+Individual pain tolerance has a lot to do with how pain might be appreciated in your particular case.
 "Overdoing it" can make the pain worse.
-You'll feel like you might have a few days or weeks prior.
-It's like taking a step backward.
+It's like taking a step backward in time.

 "My friend who had a Tummy Tuck has numbness in areas of her tummy?
 What will my tummy skin feel like after a tummy tuck?"